-Patent Owner "does not take a position on the constructions of the remainder of [the terms addressed by Petitioner] for the purposes of this Preliminary Response because no issue that must be decided by the Board depends on them."
+Patent Owner "does not take a position on the constructions of these terms for the purposes of this Preliminary Response because no issue that must be decided by the Board depends on them."
 Prelim.
 Resp.
-12. While we agree with Patent Owner that our Decision on Institution does not depend on a precise meaning of "distal restrictor," "the catheter extends across a vein wall," or "resistors."
-Petitioner presents reasoned argument and evidence as to their meaning, which we find useful in understanding the claims as a whole, and Petitioner's proposed definitions appear consistent with the intrinsic evidence of record.
-In the interest of clarity, we provisionally adopt Petitioner's proposed definitions for these terms, and invite Patent Owner to address the meaning of any relevant claim term at trial.
+11. While we agree with Patent Owner that our Decision on Institution does not depend on a precise meaning of these claim terms, Petitioner presents reasoned argument and evidence as to their meaning, which we find useful in understanding the claims as a whole, and Petitioner's proposed definitions appear consistent with the intrinsic evidence of record.
+In the interest of clarity, we provisionally adopt Petitioner's proposed definitions, and invite Patent Owner to address the meaning of any relevant claim term at trial.